VBog/Bg-Bible-References/readme.txt

 To customize the appearance of reference  links, use class bg_bibrefs.
 You can change the class name in the settings.

 When you hover your mouse over the link displayed tooltip containing the Bible verses (in Russian or Ukrainian).
+If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.
 You can change the language for display of the Bible verses in the settings (default - language WP).
 If you need to override the language for a single post, create a custom field for the post with a name bible_lang  and set it two-letter language code (ru - Russian, uk - Ukrainian).
-If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.
+In the settings you can turn on the option allows you to show the original verse numbers in parentheses after the verse numbers of Russian Synodal Translation in the tooltips and quotes.
+Verses marked with asterisk '*' are absent in the original translation. '*' - always visible!

 To read Bible files used PHP-functions cURL or file_get_contents() or fopen().
 Plugin tries to read Bible files with one of this methods in the order listed.
 To do the reading faster, disable unnecessary methods in settings - you need one only.